Mansehra

 Malika Parbat is the highest peak in the Kaghan Valley at an elevation of 17,360 feet at a distance of 6 km from the Lake Saif-ul-Maluk.
 It is clearly seen from the Lake Saif-ul-Maluk in clear weather.
 It was first scaled by Captain B.W.
 Battye in 1920.
 Its summits are difficult to ascent, so only twelve climbers have reached on the top of Malika Parbat.

 Musa Ka Musalla is a beautiful peak at an elevation of 13,500 feet between Siran Valley and Kaghan Valley.
 To access the base camp of this peak, one have take route via Mandagucha village along the Siran River from Shinkiari town.
 Mandagucha is high mountain village with pleasant and cool climate.
 The Siran Lake is also located near the Dabar Town while traveling toward Mandagucha village.
 From this village, the trek leads toward the base camp of the Musa Ka Musalla Peak.
 Siran Valley and Shinkiari are also important due to tea cultivation in Pakistan.
 A beautiful waterfall, also known as Manda Gucha Waterfall, is also good place to visit.
+The Sharan Forest is another wonderful adventurous trek on the foot of Musa Ka Musalla peak.

 • Balakot